 We can’t end AIDS if we don’t tackle gender inequality

-This op-ed has been published on Stat News on World AIDS Day 2017.
+This op-ed was published on Stat News on World AIDS Day 2017.

 For nearly 30 years, the first day of December has offered an opportunity to unite in the fight against HIV/AIDS and highlight how far we have come.
 Despite all the advances, girls and young women are still being left behind.
 That is unacceptable and must change.